<?xml version="1.0" encoding="utf-8"?>

 Pro Tip: Validate requirements through user value, and specifications through measurable performance and compliance tests.

 Both documents evolve as a product grows, and keeping them aligned is vital.
-Requirements may change due to new business priorities or user insights, while specifications may adapt to reflect technical discoveries or updates.
+Requirements may change due to new business priorities or user insights, while specifications adapt to reflect technical discoveries.
 If these changes are not synchronized, teams risk creating gaps between what was promised and what gets built.

-Maintaining harmony means regularly reviewing both documents together.
+Maintaining alignment means regularly reviewing both documents together.
 Updates to requirements should trigger corresponding adjustments in specifications, and vice versa.
-Shared
+Shared documentation tools or linked references help track dependencies and prevent misalignment.

 Pro Tip: Review PRDs and specs together at every milestone to keep goals, design, and implementation aligned.